raphischer/efficient-tsc/README.md

-# Sustainable Time Series Classification (anonymized for reviewers)
+# Sustainable Time Series Classification - Code & Results

 This repository accompanies our research paper on **Pruning Extensions and Efficiency Trade-Offs for Sustainable Time Series Classification**, which is currently under review and published as a [preprint on arXiv](https://arxiv.org/abs/2604.07953).